damaratix/sans-holiday-hack-2021/sources/challenge7.md

 3. Edited zipfile
 4. Original `firmware-export.json` file

 Hash Extender can be used to append a new string (or file!) to the original one.
-It is able to process the original signature, and generature a new one, which is still valid, even with our modified file appended! <br>
+It is able to process the original signature, and to generate a new one, which is still valid, even with our modified file appended! <br>
-We are very lucky, because the troll said the the printer only processes the last file inserted if more files in the same format are provided.
+We are very lucky, because the troll said that the printer only processes the last file inserted if more files in the same format are provided.
 It's perfect for our append!

 Run `hash_extender` with these parameters
 * **--file firmware.zip** | This is the original firmware.zip